- Industry: Finance

 - Technologies: Data Crawling, fastText, gensim, kNN, Clusterization, Text Classification

-- Services: A visual representation of groups of companies based on similarity and criteria chosen by the user
+- Services: A visual representation of сompany clusters based on similarity and user-defined criteria

-The client has a database with descriptions of the companies and their verticals.
+The client had a database with descriptions of companies and their verticals.
 Each company is assigned a number of keywords.
-For a Market Map solution, we should take these descriptions, verticals, and keywords and clusterize them.
-The process of clusterization must be repeated numerous times, because each company operates in different areas.
-Each industry and vertical has its own hierarchy with multiple levels.
-Depending on the required extent of details, hierarchies must be adjustable.
+To implement the solution we were tasked with developing, our project team needed to clusterize these descriptions, verticals, and keywords.
+The clusterization process had to be repeated numerous times, as each of the companies was operating in several different areas.
+Each of the industries and verticals had its own hierarchy with multiple levels.
+The hierarchies needed to be made adjustable in accordance with the required degree of detail.

-This project was taken over by the DataDev team, which was working on ML solutions.
-DataDev Team Lead Yuriy Batora and two Data Scientists — Oleksii Shashliuk and Denys Stupak — comprise the team.
+This project was tackled by the DataDev team that was responsible for ML solutions.
+The DataDev Team was composed of Team Lead Yuriy Batora and two Data Scientists — Oleksii Shashliuk and Denys Stupak.

-“There is a big number of companies doing different things, which can be split by both industries and verticals.
+“There is a large number of companies doing different things that can be split by both industry and vertical.
 ‘Industries’ is a basic classification, like Healthcare, Aircraft, or Banking.
-‘Verticals’ is a logic classification of businesses with custom parameters, created by a customer.
+‘Verticals’ is a logic-based classification of businesses with customer-defined custom parameters.
 For example, a client may be searching for drones, which is a sub-industry related to Aircraft, so drones or quadcopters are a ‘vertical” of Aircraft.
-Each industry has a certain amount of verticals.
-So, our Market Map Solution allows searching not only by industries but by verticals too, which is broadening the selection of businesses significantly.”
+Each industry has a certain number of verticals.
+So, our Market Map Solution allows searching not only by industry but by vertical too.
+This significantly broadens the selection of businesses.”

 – Oleksii Shashliuk, Data Scientist

-When the user is looking for an opportunity to invest only by industry, he can miss out on some not-so-obvious choices of companies categorized according to verticals.
-The main business value of Market Maps is to group businesses related to what they actually do at the moment, not by the industry they represent.
+When the user is looking for an opportunity to invest only by industry, they can miss out on some not-so-obvious search results of companies, categorized by vertical.
+The main business value of the Market Maps solution is its ability to group businesses in relation to what they actually do at the moment, and not by the industry they represent.

-“Basically, the solution consists of three Machine Learning tasks — vectorization, clusterization, and naming the resulting clusters.
-For vectorization, we tried fastText, Word2Vec, and Doc2Vec.
-We had settled with the fastText as the best option.
-The problem with clusterization is deciding the right number of them; we dealt with it through trial and error.
+“Basically, the solution consists of three Machine Learning-driven functions— vectorization, clusterization, and naming of the resulting clusters.
+For vectorization, we had tried fastText, Word2Vec, and Doc2Vec.
+We opted for fastText as the best option.
+The problem with clusterization is deciding the right number of clusters.
+We dealt with this by trial and error.
 Our current way of clusterization is great, but there is room to grow here.
-The naming of the clusters is a problem because we have around 600,000 keywords and 400,000 of them are used only once.”
+The naming of the clusters is a problem because we have around 600,000 keywords and 400,000 of them can be used only once.”

 – Oleksii Shashliuk, Data Scientist

-Yuriy, Denys, and Oleksii applied the best practices of Artificial Intelligence to solve the challenges.
-They developed a solution that can handle all three Machine Learning tasks, but as the project is growing some updates are planned to optimize the processes.
+Our project team has applied the best practices of Artificial Intelligence to solve the challenges they were faced with.
+They have developed a solution that is capable of handling all three Machine Learning tasks.
+As the project is growing, we are now planning to make some updates to optimize the processes.

-36% of the users who ran the Companies and Deals search also decided to run this feature.
-Market Maps were created in 12% of all C&D searches.
-Corporate users loved the service, as in 17.5% of C&D searches market maps were created.
+36% of the users who have used the Companies and Deals (C&D) search capability, also used this feature.
+Market Maps were created in 12% of all the C&D searches.
+Corporate users loved the service, as in 17.5% of the C&D searches market maps were created.